croquet/croquet-react/docs/tutorials/2 React Music Box.md

   });
 ```

-The `updateCallback` effectively invokes `MusicBoxField` for each animation frmae. `MusicBoxField` returns a `Fragment` with an appropriate scale and other style parameters and updated list of `Ball` components and include them.
+The `updateCallback` effectively invokes `MusicBoxField` for each animation frame. `MusicBoxField` returns a `Fragment` with an appropriate scale and other style parameters and updated list of `Ball` components.

 ```
 return (